-&lt;sup>20In the case of Banque Cantonale Vaudoise, a breakdown is provided only for the bank's aggregated category: "banks, corporates and other institutions".
+17In the case of Banque Cantonale Vaudoise, a breakdown is provided only for the bank's aggregated category: "banks, corporates and other institutions".
 We, therefore, assume that the bank and corporate exposures of this bank have the same risk weight breakdown as the aggregate category.